the-tyler/the-tyler/README.md

 - 👋 Hi, I’m @the-tyler
 - 👀 I’m interested in Data Science and Quantitative Finance
-- 📫 Reach me on onersarpnalcin@gmail.com or on find me on LinkedIn Sarp Nalcin
+- 📫 Reach me on onersarpnalcin@gmail.com or find me on LinkedIn as Sarp Nalcin

 <!---
 the-tyler/the-tyler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.